 Diagnosis and treatment

 Your orthopedic surgeon will examine your hand and test the feeling in your thumb and fingers.
 The specified hand’s grip and pinch strength may also be evaluated.
 Your doctor will be able to use these recorded measurements to determine if the disease is systematic.
 There are multiple types of treatment for this disease, although there is no cure.
-Steroid injections, splints, and surgery are all options your physician will discuss with you.
+In many cases, Dupuytren’s can be treated with a minimally invasive procedure performed in the office.